Double-Booked Surgeons: Study Raises Safety Questions For High-Risk Patients

 Jena says this is the first study to show that certain types of patients might particularly be at risk.

-"This is the only [study] that breaks out and finds in certain high-risk groups, we might have worse outcomes"— namely, in older patients, those with pre-existing medical conditions, and those undergoing coronary artery bypass graft surgery, where blood flow is restored to the heart.
+"This is the only [study] that breaks out and finds in certain high-risk groups we might have worse outcomes"— namely, in older patients, those with pre-existing medical conditions, and those undergoing coronary artery bypass graft surgery, where blood flow is restored to the heart.

 When the researchers homed in on these high-risk patients, they found slightly higher mortality rates among the patients who had undergone overlapping surgeries and were older or had underlying medical conditions — 5.8 percent compared with 4.7 percent for patients who had the lead surgeon's full attention.